 Yes!
 You can connect any SATA 2.5-inch SSD to your motherboard SATA 3 port via a SATA data cable.
 In modern times, most SATA SSDs belong to SATA 3 (6GB/s) compatibility.

 But motherboards have all the ports SATA 1, SATA 2, and SATA 3.
 So, if you connect different SATA SSD to different SATA ports, then you won’t get the 6GB/s speed.

-Let’s understand this- If you are using a SATA 6gb/s SSD to a SATA 2 port, then you will only get the 3gb/s speed.
+Let’s understand this: If you use a SATA 6gb/s SSD to a SATA 2 port, you will only get the 3gb/s speed.
 Similarly, if you are using a SATA 3gb/s SSD to a SATA 3 port, you will also get the speed of 3gb/s.

 Using HDD SATA Cables For SSD (Is It Ok?)

 Yes!
-It is absolutely okay to use your hard disk’s SATA cables for installing SATA SSDs in your system.
+Using your hard disk’s SATA cables for installing SATA SSDs in your system is absolutely okay.
 The cables don’t have different revisions; therefore, all the cables are the same & their data transfer rate is also the same.

 Usually, we use one SATA data cable and one SATA power cable for installing hard disks, and both cables are also required to install 2.5-inch SSDs in the system.

-In summary, I want to say that you can use any SATA data & power cable for installing SSDs to your system.
+In summary, you can use any SATA data & power cable for installing SSDs to your system.
 But you have to check which motherboard port you use & which SATA SSD revision you bought.